taylorplumer/disaster-response-pipeline/README.md

 ### Summary
 This project contains multilingual disaster response messages curated by [Figure Eight](https://www.figure-eight.com/dataset/combined-disaster-response-data/).
 The data has been encoded with 36 different categories related to disaster response.

-The repository contains working code for running an ETL pipeline and ML pipeline and to run a Flask app locally.
+The repository contains working code for running an ETL pipeline, ML pipeline, and Flask app locally.
 Instructions are below.